Sponsored by the Michigan Family History Network

 Bandera is arrested.

-Since most of the Soviet-controlled government of Ukraine had fled, in June 30, 1941 the Organization of Ukraine Nationalist s headed by Stepan Bandera announced (once again) an a new independent Ukraine with Yaroslav Stesko as Prime Minister.
+Since most of the Soviet-controlled government of Ukraine had fled, in June 30, 1941 the Organization of Ukraine Nationalist is announced (once again) headed by Stepan Bandera and a new independent Ukraine with Yaroslav Stesko as Prime Minister.
 About a week later, the Germans disbanded the new Ukrainian government and arrested Bandera and Stetsko, imprisoning them throughout the war.

-In 1943 and early 1944 about 40,000 Ukrainians in the Galicia Division were enlisted under German officers and were sent to fight the Battle of Brody where it was encircled and destroyed by the Soviet Army.
+In 1943 and early 1944 about 40,000 Ukrainians in the Galicia Division, controlled by German officers, were sent to fight the Battle of Brody, where it was encircled and destroyed by the Soviet Army.
 This Ukrainian National Army surrendered to the Allies in Austria and was interned in Italy.
 They were transferred to England and finally member emigrated to Canada, USA and Australia.
 Although Simon Wiesenthal had falsely accused them of war crimes, they were found innocent and the Galicia Division was completely exonerated from any war crimes in 1987.

 Stalin was twice TIME's Man of the Year, for 1939 and 1942.